majewm/innovations-induced-by-research/README.md

-## International Conference on Innovations Induced by Research in Technical Systems
+## Development of the complete conference website for the International Conference on Innovations Induced by Research in Technical Systems

 ### Author: Maciej Majewski